 What is reverse dieting?
 Can it help keep weight off?

-How many times have you gone on a diet to gain it all back after you have gone off your diet?
-There’s nothing worse than feeling like you’ve destroyed all of your hard work once you resume normal eating habits.
+How many times have you been on a weight loss diet that showed some promise only to gain all the weight back after having gone off your diet?
+There is nothing worse than feeling like you’ve destroyed all of your hard work once you resume normal eating habits.

 Reverse dieting topics: